KangshiWang/PV_Data_Collection/README.md

  <span style="color:#333333">`endframe_pv='_A';` </span>

-Run it, you can have a preview of characsterstic and atmospheric data about PVM A in 2022-06-28.
+Run it, you can have a preview of characsterstic and atmospheric data about PVM A on 2022-06-28.

 ##	Important Updates
 1. From 2022/07/02, new temperature sensors are added into the systems.
 For PV panels used in PVS and PVM data collection systems, three different temperature sensors are placed on the front, side and back of the PV panel.
 These data are stored in the folder **PVM1/PV_TempSensors/** and **PVS1/PV_TempSensors/**.
 Run the script **previewCompare2days.m**, you can get a figure that shows the comparsions between the ambient temperature and the PVM's temperature on a specific day.
 For example: